pages-cms/pages-cms/README.md

 `RESEND_API_KEY` | You'll get that when you create a (free) [Resend](https://resend.com) account to handle emails.
 `SQLITE_URL` | `file:./local.db` for development, `libsql://pages-cms-username.turso.io` for example if you use [Turso](https://turso.tech) (you should, Turso is great).
 `SQLITE_AUTH_TOKEN` | Leave blank for development, otherwise use the token provided by [Turso](https://turso.tech) (if that's what you use).
+`BASE_URL` | **OPTIONAL**.
+If you're deploying to Vercel or working locally, you won't need that.
+If you're deploying elsewhere, you'll need to specify the base URL for the app (e.g. `https://mycustomdomain.com`).

 ### Local development